TimvanScherpenzeel/profiling-research/README.md

 If you are vertex shader bound you can look at the following optimisation techniques:
 - Avoid using too many vertices (use LOD meshes).
+- Use `Vertex Array Objects` where possible (almost always available in WebGL, always available in WebGL2).
 - Verify your LOD is setup with aggressive transition ranges.
 A LOD should use vertex count by at least 2x.
 To optimize this, check the wireframe, solid colors indicate a problem.
 - Avoid using complex world position offsets (morph targets, vertex displacement using textures with poor mip-mapping)
 - Avoid tessellation if possible (if necessary be sure to limit the tessellation factor to a reasonable amount).
 Pretesselated meshes are usually faster.